If you have lost your pet, act quickly! The first 24 hours can make a difference in finding your pet.

 - Contact and leave a description with your mail carrier, newspaper carrier, garbage truck drivers, local landscapers.

 - Call the Lynchburg Humane Society and other neighboring animal control agencies and report that you found a lost pet.
 Give a thorough description and you will be contacted if someone calls reporting a lost pet with the same description.
+You can keep the cat until the owner is found or you can bring them into the shelter.

 - Put up flyers in your neighborhood and surrounding areas to let the person looking know that you found their lost pet.